rstudio/learnr/README.md

 ### Security

-Since tutorials enable end users to execute R code directly, you need to architect your deployment of tutorials so that code is placed in an appropriate sandbox.
-There are a variety of ways to accomplish this including placing the entire Shiny Server in a container or Linux namespace that limits it's access to the filesystem and other system resources.
+Since tutorials enable end users to submit R code for execution on the server, you need to architect your deployment of tutorials so that code is placed in an appropriate sandbox.
+There are a variety of ways to accomplish this including placing the entire Shiny Server in a container or Linux namespace that limits it's access to the filesystem and/or other system resources.

 The **tutor** package can also have it's exercise evaluation function replaced with one based on the [RAppArmor](https://cran.r-project.org/web/packages/RAppArmor/index.html) package.
 Using this method you can apply time limits, resource limits, and filesystem limits.
 Here are the steps required to use RAppArmor: